wernerfred/docker-mailserver/docs/content/advanced/override-defaults/dovecot.md

 ## Override Configuration

-For major configuration changes it’s best to override the `dovecot` configuration files.
-For each configuration file you want to override, add a list entry under the `volumes:` key.
+For major configuration changes it’s best to override the dovecot configuration files.
+For each configuration file you want to override, add a list entry under the `volumes` key.

 ```yaml
 version: '2'